lmarinl1/HPC-Project-DNA/README.md

 - Jorge Andrés Hoyos Gómez

 ## Project description
-The Main focus of the project is to receive
+The Main focus of the project is to receive whole genome shotgun sequence

 ### Transcription: DNA to mRNA